 Common names: Large-leafed False-thorn, Large-leafed Albizia, Poison Pod Albizia, Grootblaar-valsdoring, Umvanghaas.

 Fabaceae or Leguminosae (Pea, bean or legume family).
 After the Orchidaceae and the Asteraceae, the Fabaceae is the third largest Angiosperm (flowering plants) family with 700+ genera and close to 20 000 species.
-Local genera include Acacia (Vauchellia, Senegalia), Albizia, Bauhinia, Bolusanthus, Burkea, Calpurnia, Colophospermum, Cyclopia, Erythrina, Erythrophleum, Faidherbia, Indigofera, Philenoptera and Schotia.
+Local Tree genera include Acacia (Vauchellia, Senegalia), Albizia, Bauhinia, Bolusanthus, Burkea, Calpurnia, Colophospermum, Cyclopia, Dichrostachys, Erythrina, Erythrophleum, Faidherbia, Indigofera, Mundulea, Peltophorum, Philenoptera, Schotia and Xanthocercis.
 The Fabaceae are recognisable by their fruit and by their pinnately compound Leaves.
 Leaves may also be simple and usually have stipules – some of which may be spinescent.
 Leaflets are usually entire.
 Flowers are bisexual and bracteate.
 Regular flowers usually have 4-5 sepals and the same number of petals.
 Irregular flowers have 4-5 sepals and 5 or less petals.
 Stamens have anthers that have 2 pollen sacs and there are usually at least twice the number of stamens as petals – often 10.
 The superior Ovary has one locule that may contain 1 or more ovules.
 The Stigma and Style are simple.
 The single carpel develops into the Fruit, which is usually a pod.
-The pod dehisces on both sides and may break into segments.
+This pod dehisces on both sides and may break into segments.
 Seeds vary.

-Name derivation: Albizia – named after F. del Albizzi who introduced the plant into Italy in about 1749. versicolor – variety of colours of spring leaves.
+Name derivation: Albizia – named after F. del Albizzi who introduced the plant into Italy in about 1749. versicolor – variety of colours of the spring leaves.
 In the RSA there are 11 indigenous species in the genus Albizia.